Business Formation in Orlando, FL

 Other taxes administered by the Department of Revenue include communications services, documentary stamp, fuel, gross receipts, insurance premium, pollutants, severance, and solid waste and surcharge.

-If you are considering starting a business in Florida, we encourage you to seek legal advice.
+If you are applying for a business or investment visa and need to start a business in Florida, we encourage you to seek legal advice.
 The decisions you make during your business formation will likely impact your business in the future.
-Call our experienced business formation attorney in Orlando today and mitigate your risks!
+Call our experienced attorneys in Orlando today and mitigate your risks!
 We are available at (407) 502-3000.
 You may also fill out the online form provided on this page and we will contact you shortly.